Surge protector: Industrial use

 A surge arrester, surge protection device (SPD) or transient voltage surge suppressor (TVSS), is used to protect equipment in power transmission and distribution systems.
-The energy criterion for various insulation material can be compared by impulse ratio.
-A surge arrester should have a low impulse ratio, so that a surge incident on the surge arrester may be bypassed to the ground instead of passing through the apparatus.
+The energy criterion for various insulation materials can be compared by impulse ratio.
+A surge arrester should have a low impulse ratio so that a surge incident on the surge arrester may be bypassed to the ground instead of passing through the apparatus.

 To protect a unit of equipment from transients occurring on an attached conductor, a surge arrester is connected to the conductor just before it enters the equipment.
 The surge arrester is also connected to ground and functions by routing energy from an over-voltage transient to ground if one occurs, while isolating the conductor from ground at normal operating voltages.
 This is usually achieved through use of a varistor, which has substantially different resistances at different voltages.

 Surge arresters are not generally designed to protect against a direct lightning strike to a conductor, but rather against electrical transients resulting from lightning strikes occurring in the vicinity of the conductor.
-Lightning which strikes the earth results in ground currents which can pass over buried conductors and induce a transient that propagates outward towards the ends of the conductor.
-The same kind of induction happens in overhead and above ground conductors which experience the passing energy of an atmospheric EMP caused by the lightning flash.
+Lightning striking the earth produces ground currents that can pass over buried conductors and induce a transient that propagates outward towards the ends of the conductor.
+The same kind of induction happens in overhead and above-ground conductors, which experience the passing energy of an atmospheric electromagnetic pulse caused by the lightning flash.